Residential Care for Eating Disorders and Substance Use

 “I have a real love and passion for these patients,” she says.
 “After more than 20 years, we are bringing together the resources they’ve been searching for.”

-VIDEO: Dr. Kim shares her vision for SunCloud Health’s new residential treatment center
+Video: Dr. Kim shares her vision for SunCloud Health’s new residential treatment center

-• In a sample of 20,759 patients with eating disorders, 21.9% had a comorbid substance use disorder.
+• In a sample of 20,759 patients with eating disorders, 21.9% had a comorbid addiction.

 • When compared to patients without an eating disorder: